-I still remember seeing him on the first day of his class, a muscular build with big burly fingers, disheveled hair that was apparently coerced to a style by those same burly fingers.
-With such an intimidating stature, all that we thought at that point of time, was not to get inside the swinging radius of those arms.
-He opened by saying “Your textbook has a great selection”.
-At didn’t believe that at that time.
-“Another motivational gimmick” I thought, “Why not ask us to get on with it and start memorizing right away”.
+I still remember the sight of him on the first day of his class- a muscular build with big burly fingers, disheveled hair coerced unconvincingly to a style by those burly fingers.
+With such an intimidating stature, all our thought was about not to get inside the swinging radius of those massive arms.
+In the very first class, he proclaimed “Your textbook has a great selection”.
+“Just a gimmick”, I thought, “Why waste time stoking false expectations and get on with it.
+Tell us which verses to memorize”.
 But if I had any doubts, it only took an hour of the lecture to dispel.

-Of course it helped that the first poem of the syllabus was “All the world’s a stage” (Or did he choose to start with that one?
-I am not sure).
+Of course it helped that the first poem of the syllabus was “All the world’s a stage” (or did he choose to start with that one?
+I can’t remember for sure).
 The stage was set for his teaching.
-I was amazed by the attention he gave to even a small phrase such as “bearded like the pard”.
-He paused at every stanza, dwelt over the words and explained the imagination of the poet with same incredulity as if he was reading it for the first time.
+I was amazed at the attention he gave to even a small phrase such as “bearded like the pard”.
+He paused at every phrase, dwelt over the words, the syllables, the pauses- like a diamond merchant savoring the cuts on his stones.
+He explained the poet’s imagination with same incredulity as if he was reading it for the first time.
 I have never seen a leopard or the guy Shakespeare was describing, but I bet I could give the exact measurement of that beard, down to a millimeter.
-So transfixed were we in the world built by Shakespeare and brought to life by him.
-The poem no longer felt like a wrestling match with terse lyrics, but a beautiful duet with a soul that mirrored our own.
-The brevity of words, the discordant milieu and those escapist philosophies were like a liberal dose of exotic spices to flavor our numbing present.
+The poem no longer felt like a wrestling match with terse lyrics, instead it was a beautiful duet with a soul that mirrored our own.
+The brevity of words, the discordant milieu and the escapist reveries were like a liberal dose of exotic spices to flavor our numbing present.

 Teaching language is a tricky business.
-Just like how you cannot describe the word ‘describe’ without using that word or any of its synonyms, teaching a language is an exercise in untangling circular dependencies.
-He sidestepped those challenges beautifully, with stories, examples and explanations that formed a framework to explore and experience those literature without making you feel like you are transcribing from a dictionary.
+Just like how you cannot describe the word ‘describe’ without using that word or any of its synonyms, teaching literature is an exercise in untangling circular dependencies.
+He sidestepped those challenges beautifully, with stories and descriptions that spoke to you, transporting you to the milieu, without making you feel like you are transcribing from a dictionary.
 A poets skill is not his choice of vocabulary, the length of his meter or mastery of grammar.
 It is the soul of the poet that permeates between those rigid cage-work.
-The essence of his teaching was to experience this soul, to tap in to the collective conscience that had transcended cultural and temporal chasms.
-And with his guidance, we swayed to the movements of these poets soul, far separated from us both in space and time, like a puppet dancing to the pull of strings.
+The essence of his teaching was to experience this soul, to tap in to the collective conscience of mankind, that had transcended cultural and temporal chasms.
+And with his guidance, we swayed to the movements of these poets soul, far separated from us both in space and time, like a puppet drawn to the pull of strings.

-‘Mata, Pita, Guru, Deiyvam’ is often misquoted as a descending order of respect, that we are ordained to practice.
+‘Mata, Pita, Guru, Deiyvam’ is often misquoted as a descending order of reverence, that we are ordained to practice.
 I believe that it is not the case.
-I believe it refers to the extent to which each of those entity constitutes us.
+I believe it refers to the extent to which each of those entities resides in us.
 The mother gives us the flesh, the father gives us the soul.
 Likewise, a teacher imparts a part of him/her on to us.
-No matter how old or far apart we grow, like the sand that became a pearl, the fragments of a teacher lives within us, forming the core of our character and shaping our every living moment.
+Like the sand that grows into a pearl, the knowledge imparted by a teacher lives within us, forming the core of our character and shaping our every living moment.
 I am no longer in contact with Shanmuganathan sir, but every time I open a book or come across a piece of literature, I interact with him, share my experience and joy.
 In that manner, he is always there with me.

 P.S: All good sections of this prose are attributable to my English teacher, any spelling mistake or grammar mistake can be attributed to the insolent student.